 The major limitation here is that these interfaces are dynamic.
-They are created and destroyed as containers start and stop, so it could be up to 30 seconds before the agent detects them as active and then binds them.
+They are created and destroyed as containers start and stop, so it could be up to 180 minutes before containers IP address will be registered.
 If containers are constant in their activity and do not stop, then this should be less of a problem.

 Traffic duplication is a potential problem that must be accounted for in this design.
 Alert Logic's Intrusion Detection System (IDS) engine does use a preprocessor, known as Stream6, that will help with traffic duplication but does not completely eliminate all duplicate packets.
 The amount of traffic duplication depends upon where the traffic is routed.

 Container-to-Container Traffic: In the case of container-to-container traffic, the agent will capture traffic twice (once on each veth* interface).
 In this case, the Stream6 preprocessor should be beneficial in eliminating duplicate packets.

 Container-to-Base Host Traffic: In the case of container-to-host traffic, the traffic would also be captured twice: once on veth* and once on Docker0.
 In this case, the Stream6 preprocessor should be beneficial here in eliminating duplicate packets.